 We provide our shareholders with the opportunity to cast an advisory vote on executive compensation (a "say-on-pay proposal") every three years.
-At the Company's annual meeting of stockholders held in May 2013, approximately 97% of the votes cast on the say-on-pay proposal at the meeting were voted in favor of the proposal.
-The Committee believes this vote affirms the stockholders' support of the Company's approach to executive compensation and did not make specific changes to our executive compensation program in response to the vote.
-The Committee will also continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the named executive officers.
+At the Company's annual meeting of stockholders held in May 2016, stockholders overwhelmingly approved the Company's executive compensation with approximately 98% of the votes cast in favor.
+The Compensation Committee believes this vote affirms the stockholders' support of the Company's approach to executive compensation and did not make specific changes to our executive compensation program in response to the vote.
+The Compensation Committee will also continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the named executive officers.